 During 2014, users liked describing themselves as motivated.

 2017 was the year when every LinkedIn user was specialized.

 The professional network’s user base has been growing steadily.
 But who exactly is on LinkedIn?

-17. There are 500 million LinkedIn users and 250 million monthly active users.
+17. There are 660 million LinkedIn users and 310 million monthly active users as of January 2020.

-More LinkedIn statistics show that the number of people using it has increased since the third quarter of 2016, when it was 467 million, or roughly 10% lower than it is now.
+More LinkedIn statistics show that the number of people using it has increased since the third quarter of 2016, when it was 467 million.
 LinkedIn has managed to maintain a steady growth in users over the years, causing the user growth chart to resemble a set of stairs, with every new year bringing in a 10%–15% increase in user numbers.